-- always tell someone, record where you are going, when you are going and your expected time of return - take a mobile phone with you and ensure that it is charged in case you need to use it - ensure your manager or colleagues have a record of your mobile telephone number - keep valuables / cash to a minimum - maintain regular contact with colleagues or manager - lone workers should not undertake any working at height
+- always tell someone, record where you are going, when you are going and your expected time of return - Take and use the lone worker alarm device.
+Ensure you are familiar with how to operate the device and follow training and instructions given. - ensure your line manager or colleagues have a record of your mobile telephone number. - keep valuables / cash to a minimum. - maintain regular contact with colleagues or your line manager.